perfectlabel/perfectlabel-api-docs/PicturesGuide.md

 # Pictures Guide
 It’s very important to take pictures properly to get the best unwrapping results.
-Before digging in more details, let's discuss how unwrap works in general.
 Here is an optimal picture of the label - it consumes the major part of the image, meanwhile neither label, nor left and right sides of the bottle are cropped.